dsherret/Units-of-Measure-Proposal-for-TypeScript/README.md

 ### Use With Non-Unit of Measure Number Types

-Sometimes legacy code or external libraries will return number types without a unit of measure.
+Sometimes previously written code or external libraries will return number types without a unit of measure.
 In these cases, it is useful to allow the programmer to specify the unit like so:

 ```
 unit s;

 var time     = 3<s>,
-    num  = 4;
+    seconds  = MyOldLibrary.getSeconds(); // getSeconds returns a number without a unit of measure

-time = time + num;    // error -- cannot add number to number<s>
+time += seconds;    // error -- cannot add number to number<s>
-time = time + num<s>; // valid
+time += seconds<s>; // valid
 ```

 ## Dimensionless Unit